 Although every applicant has specific concerns about their chances of admission to the top business schools, their apprehensions multiply manifold when they have already faced rejection once.
 Nitish's application got rejected by Rice and ISB last year, but this neither dampened his spirit nor deterred him from applying the following year again.
 MER worked with Nithish on 4 schools and helped him in creating an application that helped him fulfill his dream of securing a place in five top 30 business schools, three with generous scholarships.
-Nithish decided to attend Rice Jones business school that offered him 75% scholarship.
+Nithish decided to attend Rice Jones business school that offered him a 75% scholarship.

 And now presenting Nithish: